Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$

-\begin{Proposition} Let $K$, $\varphi$, $f$, and $G$ be as above. \begin{itemize} \item The centraliser of $\langle f\rangle $ in $G$ is contained with index $2$ in its normaliser if and only if $K$ is strongly invertible with respect to $G$. \item The normaliser of $\langle f\rangle$ in $G$ is contained with index $2$ in the normaliser of $\C_G(f)$ in $G$ if and only if $K$ is self-symmetric with respect to $G$. \end{itemize} Moreover, if $M$ is hyperbolic and $G=Iso^+(M)$, $K$ is strongly invertible if and only if it is strongly invertible with respect to $G$, and it is self-symmetric with respect to $G$ if and only if it is $n$-self-symmetric, where $n$ is the order of the hyperelliptic rotation $\varphi$. \end{Proposition}
+\begin{Proposition} Let $K$, $\psi$, $N$, and $G$ be as above. \begin{itemize} \item The centraliser of $\langle \psi \rangle$ in $G$ is contained with index $2$ in $N$ if and only if $K$ is strongly invertible with respect to $G$. \item $N$ is contained with index $2$ in $\N_G(N)$ if and only if $K$ is self-symmetric with respect to $G$. \end{itemize} Moreover, if $M$ is hyperbolic and $G=Iso^+(M)$, $K$ is strongly invertible if and only if it is strongly invertible with respect to $G$, and it is self-symmetric with respect to $G$ if and only if it is $n$-self-symmetric, where $n$ is the order of the hyperelliptic rotation $\psi$. \end{Proposition}